Interface HttpClientAuthConfigService

 for credentials data, that cannot be stored as authentication string and for internal purposes.

-which is the equivalent of method from authentication string.
+Each parameters map have required entry method which is the equivalent of method from authentication string.

 All other data in map translates to method parameters.